MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAVEdgeConfiguration.md

 In the second command, the value of the MaxTokenLifetime property is set to 4 hours (04 hours : 00 minutes : 00 seconds).
 The third command then uses the Set-CsAVEdgeConfiguration cmdlet to apply the settings stored in $x to the Redmond site.

-$x = New-CsAVEdgeConfiguration -Identity site:Redmond -InMemory

-$x.MaxTokenLifetime = "04:00:00"

-Set-CsAVEdgeConfiguration -Instance $x

 ## PARAMETERS

 ### -Identity
 Unique identifier for the collection of A/V Edge configuration settings to be created.
-To create a collection of settings to be applied at the site scope, use syntax similar to this: -Identity site:Redmond.
-(Note that this command will fail if a collection of A/V Edge configuration settings have already been applied to the Redmond site.)
-Settings configured at the service scope should use syntax similar to this: -Identity service:EdgeServer:atl-cs-001.litwareinc.com.
+To create a collection of settings to be applied at the site scope, use syntax similar to this: `-Identity site:Redmond.` (Note that this command will fail if a collection of A/V Edge configuration settings have already been applied to the Redmond site.)
+Settings configured at the service scope should use syntax similar to this: `-Identity service:EdgeServer:atl-cs-001.litwareinc.com.`

 ```yaml
 Type: XdsIdentity